BC Binning Residence, West Vancouver, BC image Stacy Reynaud

-Algonquin Park has not been sold to a developer but another Canadian National Historic site is headed to Supreme Court on November 18th, and that may well be the outcome.
+A Canadian National Historic site is headed to the Supreme Court on November 18.

-BC Binning is almost always a favourite, he's sort of a local hero...
-Kate Barron gallery manager Art Emporium
+BC Binning is almost always a favourite.
+He's a local hero.
+Kate Barron Gallery Manager Art Emporium.

 Come on West Van - offer the TLC $7.6 million for the Binning Home and write it off as an advertising and marketing expense.